jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/systems_manager.md

 ### Patch Baselines

 - Patch Manager uses patch baselines, which include rules for auto-approving patches within days of their release, in addition to a list of approved and rejected patches.
-- You can install patches on a regular basis by scheduling patching to run as a Systems Manager maintenance window task.
+- You can install patches on a regular basis by scheduling patching to run as a _Systems Manager maintenance window task_.

 #### Patch Group